 - Says that many Communist spies were merely "internationalists whose political allegiances transcended national borders"

 - Claims that leftwing professors are tyrannized for their politics

-A self-described radical, Schrecker has long labored to keep the American university as a preserve of leftwing values.
-She depicts advocates of greater intellectual pluralism in the university as revivalists of Cold War-era "McCarthyism," asserting that the campaign to promote academic freedom -- and particularly the Academic Bill of Rights -- is actually "worse than McCarthyism."
-According to Schrecker, this campaign intends "to impose outside political controls over core educational functions like personnel decisions, curricula, and teaching methods"; she warns that this "not only endangers the faculty autonomy that traditionally protects academic freedom, but it also threatens the integrity of American higher education."
+Asserting that advocates of greater intellectual pluralism in the university are essentially revivalists of Cold War-era “McCarthyism,” Schrecker has derided academic freedom campaigns designed to prevent the imposition of any political, ideological or religious orthodoxy on professors or students.
+She claims that such initiatives are “worse than McCarthyism” because they seek “to impose outside political controls over core educational functions like personnel decisions, curricula, and teaching methods”—a practice that “not only endangers the faculty autonomy that traditionally protects academic freedom, but … also threatens the integrity of American higher education.”

 For additional information on Ellen Schrecker, click here.